rahilsh/scripts/README.md

 # script

-Useful scripts for recurring tasks
+Collection of useful scripts for executing recurring tasks